Last updated: 29 January 2021

 HQ: Swindon, United Kingdom

-Total customers: over 3.75 million customers (residential and commercial combined)
+Total customers: 3.6 million (residential and business)

 npower makes it easy to install a smart meter.
 You can check your eligibility online, choosing a date and time for your installation.
 The engineer will install the unit free of charge, showing you just how the SED works at the same time.
 The full process can take up to two hours, during which time you’ll need to be there with the installers.
 The power will be cut off for about half an hour, and the engineer will require access to your current electricity meter.